rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h3 id="c-10"> ☑️ Step 10. ☞  Test the code!  </h3>

 Refresh the server, and make sure you're logged in -- if not, register a new user.
+Find out what session id you're using.
+You can do this by going to the browser's dev console, typing `_session_id`, and hitting enter.

 Try the logout button.
 You should be logged out and directed to `/login`.
+Open the file `/server/database/table_rows/sessions.json` and make sure the session with that session ID was deleted.

 <br/><br/><br/><br/>